CBD: Everything You Need To Know About Cannabidiol

 GW Pharmaceuticals’ Multiple Sclerosis (MS) drug Sativex, for example, contains a balanced ratio of THC to CBD.
-The two cannabinoids together work better at managing MS symptoms than just CBD alone.
+The two cannabinoids together seem to work better at managing MS symptoms than either compound by itself.

 High CBD strains

-Whether you’re smoking, vaping, extracting, or making CBD-rich edibles, if you’re looking to with CBD, you’ll need to start with a high CBD Strain.
+Whether you’re smoking, vaping, extracting, or making CBD-rich edibles, if you’re looking to with this popular cannabinoid, you’ll need to start with the right strains.

 Keep in mind that when you buy a high-CBD flower, that doesn’t necessarily mean it’s THC-free.
-Many strains advertised as high-CBD still contain some psychoactive cannabinoids.
+Many strains advertised as high in cannabidiol still contain some psychoactive cannabinoids.
 If you’re hoping to avoid psychoactivity, be sure to ask your budtender or supplier for further testing information about the particular strain.

 Other sources of CBD

-You don’t only have to smoke or vape high-CBD flower to access this biochemical gem.
-Local dispensaries and distributors typically carry extracted CBD in the forms of:
+You don’t only have to smoke or vape cannabidiol-rich flower to access this biochemical gem.
+Companies such as Green Roads carry pure extracted CBD in the forms of:

 If CBD is non-psychoactive, is it still illegal?

 Unfortunately, the answer to this question is complicated.
-Every country has its own cannabis laws, and CBD is more readily available in some regions than others.
-In the United Kingdom, for example, CBD was recently declared as medicine by the National Health Service (NHS).
+Every country has its own cannabis laws, and cannabidiol is more readily available in some regions than others.
+In the United Kingdom, for example, the cannabinoid was recently declared as medicine by the National Health Service (NHS).

-In the United States, however, the legality of CBD may depend on where it was sourced.
+In the United States, however, the legality of the molecule may depend on where it was sourced.
 There are two types of CBD products available: products derived from “hemp” and products derived from “marijuana”.
-The CBD found in both of these plants is the same, it’s the legal definition that is not.
+While both of these plants are more or less the same, their legal definition that is not.

-According to the DEA’s new statement, CBD is illegal.
+According to the DEA’s new statement, the molecule is illegal.
 The agency clarifies,

 For practical purposes, all extracts that contain CBD will also contain at least small amounts of other cannabinoids.
 However, if it were possible to produce from the cannabis plant an extract that contained only CBD and no other cannabinoids, such an extract would fall within the new drug code 7350.